sdoboli/Lab8_CSC16_S21/README.md

 		vagrant ssh

-2. Type cd /vagrant.
+2. Type '<cd /vagrant>'.
 This folder is mapped onto your local CSC16 directory.
 Type ls -al to see its content.
 It will be the same content as CSC16 on your machine.
 Always type cd /vagrant when you start up your VM.

 3. Clone the github classroom repository locally in /vagrant folder: